yourlocalpal/Discord-decide-bot/README.md

 #Discord Decision Bot

 This is a simple Python script that uses the discord library and Flask framework to create a decision-making bot for Discord.
-The bot listens for messages in a Discord channel that contain the .decide command and responds with a randomly generated "Yes" or "No" answer.
+The bot listens for messages in a Discord channel that contain the .decide command and responds with a choice.